Skip to content

 .env

 By default, processes inside a container run as root.
-If an attacker exploits a vulnerability in your application, they gain root access inside the container, and depending on misconfigurations, potentially on the host.
-Create a dedicated user in your Dockerfile:
+If an attacker exploits a vulnerability in your application, they gain root access inside the container, which may translate to host access through misconfigurations.
+Create a dedicated user in your Dockerfile and switch to it before the runtime command:

 FROM python:3.12-slim